 Rapid Typing is a Windows-based touch typing software that is licensed as Freeware.
 It is available for both 32 and 64-bit computers running Windows XP to 10.
 There is a portable version available.

-Rapid Typing was built to be an easy to use software to help users learn how to touch type fast.
+Rapid Typing was built to be easy to use software to help users learn how to touch type fast.
 There are three modes available: Beginner, Intermediate, and Expert.
 At the end of each lesson, you will receive ratings which will contain WPM, characters per minute, accuracy percentile, and errors.

 There are options to choose from font size and type, enable sounds, change lesson view, reconfigure hotkeys, and choose a theme.